 A bundle is usually 1束

 I could keep going on (yes, seriously, there are all sorts of odd counters for objects in Japan)… but hopefully this makes it more obvious what to look for when making purchases.
 If you have to ask for a certain number of items at a display case or counter, I usually stick to the easiest and generic counting system (while usually holding up the number of fingers):

-While shopping, it is useful to know that Japan labels where the products are from. 産 “san” is the indicator on the label to look for.
+While shopping, it is useful to know that Japan labels where the products are from. 産 “san” is the indicator on the label to look for; it will come after the country or prefecture place name.
 Some farmers markets in Okinawa will even label the produce by town/city or even by farmer.
 Some examples:

 Okinawa Prefecture Okinawa-ken 沖縄県

 Mexico Mekishiko メキシコ

 Thailand Tai タイ

 India Indo インド